 The study of Tarot is a marvelous mystery, a fascinating adventure and just plain loads of fun!
 Come along with East Tennessee Tarot, as together, we pick up a deck and begin to explore!

 It is the Emperor who teaches us that the rules, traditions, and beliefs of society must be learned.
-It is only then that one can go beyond that which has been taught to us and find our own personal code of conduct.
+It is only then that one can go beyond what has been taught to us and find one's own personal code of conduct.
 Rachel Pallack says:

 “We must absorb these rules, as well as our society’s traditions and beliefs, then go beyond them to find a personal code of conduct.
 This does not mean that “rules are made to be broken”.
 People who feel compelled to flaunt all laws remain as bound to those laws as the person who follows them blindly.”

-We can interpret the Hierophant to suggest both an acceptance of the standard religious doctrines, or as a rejection of this well-trodden path in search of a deeper, more intimate knowledge of the sacred.
-Both paths require faith and the embracing of a doctrine with a set of beliefs which must be learned and accepted before one can embark on one’s own spiritual journey.
+We can interpret the Hierophant to suggest both an acceptance of the standard religious doctrines or as a rejection of this well-trodden path in search of a deeper, more intimate knowledge of the sacred.
+Both paths require faith and the embracing of a doctrine with a set of beliefs that must be learned and accepted before one can embark on one’s own spiritual journey.

 This card represents education and tradition.
 The Hierophant is a nice counterpoint to the Emperor, as the Emperor teaches and guides us like a wise father to help provide for our physical existence, setting societal rules and guiding us through expectations of the physical world.
 The Hierophant teaches and guides us as a wise father, showing us how to grow spiritually and care for our souls.
 The Emperor symbolizes and enforces the rules of society.
 The Hierophant shows us our own inner sense of obedience.
 Just as the Emperor requires us to learn the “rules” of society before we can find our own path, the Hierophant offers us a “traditional” view of the spiritual so we can study and learn a firm tradition, which may then move us forward into new domains and new ways of seeing spiritual growth.